 A: A number of government agencies are working to get a better understanding of how to practically focus on the wellbeing of New Zealanders and improve how they use and protect data.

-This also includes the work SIA, Oranga Tamariki, and the Ministry of Justice, are doing together to co-ordinate regional engagement on developing suitable codes of practice for information sharing in the areas of child safety and wellbeing and family violence.
+We are also coordinating with Oranga Tamariki, and the Ministry of Justice, as they develop codes of practice for information sharing in the areas of child safety and wellbeing and family violence.